pyarravajhala/pyarravajhala.github.io/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/pyarravajhala/pyarravajhala.github.io/settings).
+My Pages site uses the layout and styles from the Jekyll theme I have selected in my [repository settings](https://github.com/pyarravajhala/pyarravajhala.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact